 - Jack’s Cosmic Dogs is like dining in the 1950s.
 Way out in Mount Pleasant is this roadside stop, known for “cosmic” dogs with special sweet potato mustard and hand cut fries.

-- Husk is the newest venture from McCrady’s Sean Brock, who has been nominated for countless James Beard awards.
+- Husk is a restaurant owned by McCrady’s Sean Brock, who has been nominated for countless James Beard awards.
 Either restaurant is a sure thing for terrific food and ambiance.

 - FIG, short for Food is Good, is another award winner led by chef Mike Lata.
 Located on Meeting Street, it’s the ideal place to impress out of towners.

 - Halls Chophouse is known for the best cuts of steak with sides to share, best for special occasions or just a cocktail after dinner.